 This popular restaurant focuses on European tavern style dishes.
-All ingredients are locally sourced and butchery is done in-house.
-This allows the chefs to work with different cuts of meat.
-Republic Tavern also practices “noseto- tail” eating with its meat, minimizing waste.
+All ingredients are locally sourced and butchery is done in-house, which allows the chefs to work with different cuts of meat.
+Republic Tavern also practices “nose-to- tail” eating with its meat, minimizing waste.
 There are two royal blue celebrity booths that are highly requested.
 There‘s also a private table behind the booths, centered around a three-piece mural of Detroit.
-The bar is expansive.

 1942 Grand River Ave, Detroit, 313-446-8360, L&D Tue.-Fri., D Sat.-Sun.

 Tucked inside the refurbished Westin Book Cadillac Detroit, Roast offers everything from beef pierogi to stuffed Hungarian hot peppers to porterhouse for two, to roasted chicken.
-The owner is Iron Chef Michael Symon.
+The owner is Iron Chef Michael Symon of "Food Network" fame.
 For privacy, there are cozy booths behind the bar, as well as a private room near the entrance.
 For a more scenic view, sit next to the windows that look out onto Washington Boulevard.

 1128 Washington Blvd., Detroit, 313- 961-2500, D Mon.-Sun.